sba340/sba340/README.md

 ### About Me

-I'm a PhD candidate in the [Risko Lab](https://www.riskolab.org/home), Department of Chemistry & Center for Applied Energy Research, University of Kentucky.
+I'm Sahar Bayat, a PhD candidate in the [Risko Lab](https://www.riskolab.org/home), Department of Chemistry & Center for Applied Energy Research, University of Kentucky.
 I use first-principles methods and machine learning to study energy materials — battery electrodes, catalysts, and hybrid perovskites.

 - 🔬 Battery electrodes: amorphous molybdenum sulfide chalcogels
 - ⚛️ Catalysis: Ni–Cu bimetallic catalysts for renewable diesel production